Consumer Proposal Myths Debunked

 • your debt is reduced

-• your credit recovers faster than bankruptcy
+• your credit recovers faster

 Myth 6: “I can’t afford a consumer proposal.”

 A proposal is often the most affordable debt solution available.
-Costs stay low because:
+For a full breakdown of costs, visit: consumer proposal cost in Ontario.

 • there are no upfront fees

-• trustee fees are included in your payment
+• trustee fees are included

 • no interest is ever charged